 *** Seniors and customers of satellite pantries are eligible for 24 visits per year.

 Food Pantry Distribution

 This is the only delivery program at the Flathead Food Bank.
-The program is offered to people 60 years or older that have a monthly income that is 135% of the poverty level or less.
+The program is offered to people 60 years or older that have a monthly income that is 130% of the poverty level or less.
 The Flathead Food Bank and its volunteers deliver two bags of groceries (weighing on average 35 pounds) in the last week of the month to seniors on the program.
-These bags contain grocery staples like meat, cheese, cereal, juice, grains, and more.
+These bags contain shelf stable grocery staples like canned meat, cheese, cereal, juice, grains, and more.

 Backpack For Kids Program